Silba: Geography

 On the north side of the village is the highest point on Silba, Varh (86m).
 The northern shore is less accessible than the southern due to rocky shores, however, there is a path leading north out of the village to the small port of Papranica.
 Further on along the path, about an hours walk from the main village, is a cove Pernastica which is considered one of the nicest coves on the island.
 It faces westwards towards the sunset and has a long shallow sandy bottom.

 One of the symbols of Silba is the "Torretta Marinich", a hexagonal observation tower, 15 m high, with an external spiral staircase.
 It was built by the Podestà, Captain Pietro Marinich (1816-1897), in the garden of the family house built in 1872, then accompanied by the chapel consecrated in 1894.
 It is in the centre of the village right on Veli Put - Silba's High Street.
 The village has several cafés, four restaurants, a number of shops, post office and a local GP.
 From any point in the village it takes only around 10 min or less to walk to the nearest beach.

+Climate

+Since records began in 1981, the highest temperature recorded at the local weather station was 37.1 C, on 8 August 2013.
+The coldest temperature was -7.5 C, on 4 February 2012.

+Important Bird Area

+The island is part of the northern Zadar Archipelago, which has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding populations of several species of fish-eating seabirds.